 What is sofosbuvir?

-Sofosbuvir is anprescription medicine approved by the U.S. (FDA) for the treatment of chronic C (HCV) in adults and children 3 years of age and older who meet specific requirements, as determined by a health care provider.
+Sofosbuvir is anprescription medicine approved by the U.S. (FDA) for the treatment of chronic (HCV) in adults and children 3 years of age and older who meet specific requirements, as determined by a health care provider.

-HCV infection is an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
+HCV infection can be an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
 An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo

 To learn how HIV and HCV are connected, read the HIVinfo HIV and Hepatitis C fact sheet.
 The fact sheet includes information about how HCV is spread, symptoms of HCV, and treatment options.